MON - FRI 8AM - 5PM

 3. For a thorough cleaning, wash it in warm soapy water, rinse, and let it dry before reassembly.

-If you turn on your chainsaw, it’s exposed to various elements.
+If you turn off your chainsaw, it's exposed to various elements.
 Moisture is the number one enemy of metal; therefore, your chainsaw must be protected.
-Proper storage is vital to prevent damage and maintain your chainsaw's performance.
+Proper storage prevents damage and maintains performance.

 1. Clean your chainsaw thoroughly.